kalisio/kdk/docs/api/core/components.md

 The properties to declare a **k-modal-editor** are identical to those of the **k-modal-editor** plus:
  * **router**: the router function to be triggered when the editor is getting closed.

+## Basics

+### Chip

+The `KChip` component extends Quasar’s QChip, adding full support for HTML colors and an automatic tooltip for truncated text.
+It maintains the core functionality of [QChip](https://quasar.dev/vue-components/chip/) while improving color flexibility and usability:
+- Unlike `QChip`, which primarily supports Quasar’s predefined color classes, `KChip` allows any valid HTML color
+- The `label` prop is automatically translated
+- It detects whether the label text is truncated inside the chip and automatically displays a tooltip to show the full text if needed

+**
 ## Graphics

 ### Shapes